stuta/Luajit-Tcp-Server/README.md

 - test all, test often
 - therories are nice to have, but test results tell the truth
 - test many ways to do same things in critical path (ffi cdata vs Lua tables)
-- avoid memory allocation!
+- avoid memory allocation
 	- allocate memory beforehand and grow in bigger chunks
 - do not pass arguments if you don't have to
 	- use set_xx -functions before critical path
-- less lines is usually faster code
 - do things only when they are really needed
 	- for ex. do not parse all http headers, only those that are needed
 	- headers can be parsed directly from inbuffer using ffi.C -calls